kasra-hosseini/obspyDMT/README.rst

 1. Search for all available events based on the options specified by the user.
 2. Check the availability of the requested stations for each event.
-3. Start to retrieve the waveforms and/or response files for each event and for all available stations. (default: waveforms, response files and metadata will be retrieved.)
+3. Start to retrieve the waveforms and/or stationXML/response files for each event and for all available stations. (default: waveforms, stationXML/response files and metadata will be retrieved.)
 4. Instrument correction to all saved waveforms based on the specified options.

 Retrieving and processing could be done in **serial** or in **parallel**.

-The following lines show how to send an `event-based request`_ with obspyDMT and present short examples.
+The following lines show how to send an `event-based request`_ with obspyDMT followed by some short examples.

 The general way to define an `event-based request`_ is: